Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.contactGroups.list({  });

 /*
 Update the name of an existing contact group owned by the authenticated user.
 Updated contact group names must be unique to the users contact groups.
 Attempting to create a group with a duplicate name will return a HTTP 409 error.
+Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.contactGroups.update({ resourceName: "resourceName",  });

 /*
-Copies an "Other contact" to a new contact in the user's "myContacts" group */ await gapi.client.people.otherContacts.copyOtherContactToMyContactsGroup({ resourceName: "resourceName",  });
+Copies an "Other contact" to a new contact in the user's "myContacts" group Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
+*/
+await gapi.client.people.otherContacts.copyOtherContactToMyContactsGroup({ resourceName: "resourceName",  });